pitamber964638/M607-Gather-Workshops/README.md

 ## Production setup

-A live deployment is not currently configured.
-Hosting requires a Node.js server and persistent storage for SQLite.
-GitHub Pages cannot run the server.
+The application is deployed on Render at [https://m607-gather-workshops.onrender.com](https://m607-gather-workshops.onrender.com).
+The free service may take about one minute to start after a period of inactivity.
+Its filesystem is temporary, so the seed command recreates demonstration data when Render restarts the service.

 1. Install Node.js 22.13 or newer and run `npm ci --omit=dev` in the application directory.
 2. Use a persistent disk for `DATABASE_PATH`.
 Run one application instance with SQLite.
 Keep the database and its WAL files outside disposable release directories.
 3. Configure `NODE_ENV=production`, the exact HTTPS `APP_ORIGIN`, and the intended `HOST` and `PORT`.
 4. Place an HTTPS reverse proxy in front of the application and run `npm start` under a process supervisor.
 The application currently treats the direct connection as the client address; configure trusted proxy handling deliberately before enabling per-client rate limiting behind a proxy.
 Do not expose the HTTP backend publicly.
 5. Bootstrap an administrator with `npm run create-admin`.
 This command reads `ADMIN_NAME`, `ADMIN_EMAIL` and `ADMIN_PASSWORD` from the environment and does not seed demo content.
-6. Check `/api/health`, authentication, booking and external API access.
-Record the live application URL after deployment has been verified.
+6. Check `/api/health`, authentication, booking and external API access after deployment.

 Back up SQLite through its backup API or stop the application before copying its database files.
 Restore a backup to a separate path and verify it before replacing a running database.